An update from Board Chair Con O’Brien and CEO Geoff Sharp.

 Inclusive volunteering resources

 Volunteering has a powerful impact when it is accessible to all and reflects our diverse communities.
-With the support of our community partners across the state, this year we launched a new collection of resources focusing on inclusion.
+With the support of our community partners across the state, this year we continued to build our collection of resources focusing on inclusion.

 Funded through the Volunteer Management Activity (VMA), the page contains case studies on how to successfully build an inclusive volunteer program and involve volunteers from diverse backgrounds.